Clairette de Die winemaking

 Tirage and foam

-The second fermentation takes place in the bottle, with the addition of liqueur de tirage, providing additional sugar and yeast.
-The bottles are left in the cellar for 12 months to 3 years to mature on their lees.
-It is during this stage that the wine takes on its characteristic roundness and aromas.
+A second fermentation takes place in the bottle, thanks to the addition of a liqueur de tirage, composed of sugars and yeast.
+This is the start of the "prise de mousse" in the bottle, which lasts between 12 months and 3 years for ageing on lees.
+It is during this stage that the wine gains in roundness and the finesse of its bubbles.

 04